(((Transcription from the class Forging & Building Genuine Solid Self-Esteem.)))

 Let's look at the games of false esteem.
-This will be good because this is where we get locked up and imprisoned if we aren't conscious of these ego's games, then we keep playing them without even knowing it, in an erroneous attempt to develop esteem.
+This is where we get locked up and imprisoned if we aren't conscious of these ego's games.
+Then we keep playing them without even knowing it in an erroneous attempt to feel good about ourselves.

 Game #1: Lowered Standards and Personal Values

-The first one is lowered standards and values.
-When you don't have character, have your principles and your ideals defined, you have a sense of lowered standards and values instead.
 In other words you might say, "Well, I don't understand why I got fired.
 I always show up on time.
 I'm very punctual.
 My desk is always neat.
 I always say, please and thank you and I always use the proper fork."
 These are all the superficial values that don't really matter.
 You don’t think it's about the quality of work you do.
-You've lowered your standards to these simple standards of perfection and when you do that, you think, "Well, that gives me self esteem.”
+You've lowered your standards to these simple standards of perfection and when you do that, you think, "Well, that gives me self-esteem.”
 "See, I did this, I did it right.
 I followed the rules.
-I've dressed in the power clothes and looked like the power person.
+I've dressed in the power clothes.
 I took the power briefcase and went to that meeting.
 I did everything that on the surface was right."

 Game #2: Being Judgmental

-But if you don't want to be a hurtful person, if you don't want to consciously hurt others, then you need to let go of your judgments.
+If you don't want to be a hurtful person, if you don't want to consciously hurt others, then you need to let go of your judgments.
 Discern, evaluate, think and feel to make a conscious choice whether you want to be around a person, but don’t make them bad or wrong.
-Just, “This doesn't work for me.
-The resonance, isn't a good match for me."
+Just say, “This doesn't work for me.
+The resonance isn't a good match for me."
 That's not a judgment.
-It's an evaluation after spending time with that person and that's the way to function.
-So judgment is a way to function without true esteem and to replace it with false esteem.
+It's an evaluation after spending time with that person.
+That's the way to function.
+So judgment is a way to function without true esteem and replace it with false esteem.

 Game #3: Seeking Approval and Praise